 - After the initial success, their business took a faltering turn.

-- She took a few faltering steps before collapsing from exhaustion.
+- She took a few faltering steps before stopping from exhaustion.

 - The negotiations continued in a faltering manner, with no clear resolution.